chocolateboy/element-scope-ids/README.md

 This module exports a class (and helper functions which wrap an instance of the class) which rewrites IDs within elements so that they're safe to compose with other elements on the page which use the same IDs.
-This is done by rewriting each ID to be globally unique (while preserving any internal links).
+This is done by rewriting each ID to be globally unique (while preserving any internal references).
 This is similar to the technique used to transpile scoped CSS (e.g. CSS modules) by PostCSS, Angular etc.

 # WHY?